TMJ Treatment in Fairfield, CT

 Cosmetic & Reconstructive Dentistry provides treatment for TMJ disorders in Fairfield, CT.
-Call 203-255-6878 to learn more and schedule your appointment.
+Call 203-255-6878 or click here to book an appointment.

 The temporomandibular joint (TMJ) is a small, hinge-like joint that connects the jawbone to the skull.
 It’s not a joint most of us are even aware of—until it starts causing pain.
 TMJ disorders can impact patients’ overall quality of life with intense jaw pain, debilitating headaches, and difficulty eating.
 The good news is that there are many TMJ disorder treatments to help you get your life back and be pain-free again.